-You have to spend money to make money.
-But some small businesses might have a hard time reigning in all of those expenses enough to actually turn a profit.
+Sure, you need to invest in your business, but some small businesses might have a hard time reigning in all of those expenses enough to actually turn a profit.

-Luckily, there are tons of little things businesses can do to save some money or cut expenses during leaner times.
+Luckily, there are tons of tactics for cutting costs in business.
 Here are 50 ways you can save your small business money starting today.

 Crowdsource Some Services